RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 ```sh
 sudo ./install.sh --install-dir <path> --config-dir <path> --var-dir <path>
 ```
-{{% /expand %}}

 - Redis Software is installed with the system user and group `redislabs:redislabs`

-    {{% expand "How can I install using specific system user and group?" %}}
+### Customize system user and group

-By default, Redis Software is installed with the user:group `redislabs:redislabs`.
+By default, Redis Enterprise Software is installed with the user:group `redislabs:redislabs`.

-During the installation you can specify the OS user and group, which owns all Redis Software processes.
+During the installation you can specify the user and group that own all Redis Software processes.

 If you specify the user only, then installation is run with the primary group that the user belongs to.

 {{< note >}}